-Division of Chemical, Bioengineering, Environmental, and Transport Systems
+Division of Chemical, Bioengineering, Environmental and Transport Systems

 Interfacial Processes and Thermodynamics

-Important Notice to Proposers
+Important Information for Proposers

-A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG), NSF 13-1, was issued on October 4, 2012 and is effective for proposals submitted, or due, on or after January 14, 2013.
-Please be advised that, depending on the specified due date, the guidelines contained in NSF 13-1 may apply to proposals submitted in response to this funding opportunity.
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 18-1), is effective for proposals submitted, or due, on or after January 29, 2018.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 18-1 may apply to proposals submitted in response to this funding opportunity.

 INFORMATION COMMON TO MOST CBET PROGRAMS

-Proposals should address the novelty and/or potentially transformative nature http://www.nsf.gov/about/transformative_research/faq.jsp of the concept being proposed, compared to previous work in the field.
+Proposals should address the novelty and/or potentially transformative nature of the proposed work compared to previous work in the field.
 Also, it is important to address why the proposed work is important in terms of engineering science, as well as to also project the potential impact on society and /or industry of success in the research.
 The novelty or potentially transformative nature of the research should be included, as a minimum, in the Project Summary of each proposal.

 Faculty Early Career Development (CAREER) program proposals are strongly encouraged.
 Award duration is five years.
 The submission deadline for Engineering CAREER proposals is in July every year.
-Please see the following URL for more information: http://www.nsf.gov/funding/pgm_summ.jsp?pims_id=503214
+Please see the CAREER URL here for more information.

 Grants for Rapid Response Research (RAPID) and EArly-concept Grants for Exploratory Research (EAGER) are also considered when appropriate.
-Please note that proposals of these types must be discussed with the Program Director before submission.
+Please note that proposals of these types must be discussed with the program director before submission.
 Further details are available in the Proposal and Award Policies and Procedures Guide (PAPPG) download found here.
 Grant Opportunities for Academic Liaison with Industry (GOALI) proposals that integrate fundamental research with translational results and are consistent with the application areas of interest to each program are also encouraged.
 Please note that GOALI proposals must be submitted during the annual unsolicited proposal window for each program.
 More information on GOALI can be found here.

 Unsolicited proposals received outside of the Announced Proposal Window dates will be returned without review.